olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_9.md

 ## Improvements

-My solution using recursion is a nice solution to the problem, but in way optimal in time or space complexity.
+My solution using recursion is a nice solution to the problem, but is in no way optimal in time or space complexity.

 I am sure that this problem has a constant time solution, but will be